Skip to content

 See how many tweaks you can sort out today.
 When you run out of juice… stop.
 Make sure you’ve slept and eaten, write a little something rewarding, then come back to the list.

-It won’t be overnight.
+It won’t end overnight.
 When it comes to burnout, there’s no legal pharmaceutical cure.
 There’s no magic wand.
 But every step you take to recover from writing burnout by making your life easier is an act of hope.
 It’s PROOF that you know you deserve better.

 Writing burnout is not so different from any other kind of burnout.
 It’s holistic.
 It’s environmental.
 It’s not just about your writing project.

 It’s about your life.
 You deserve a kinder, simpler, more winnable life.
+Your writing burnout is here to fight for it.

 Burnout recovery can be kind of fun.
 The way that popping a pimple or getting a splinter out is fun.
 It’s a little gross and a huge relief.